Fighting for Fairness in Title IX Investigations and Hearings

 How this has Affected Nebraska Students

-Berry Law Firm Title IX attorneys have defended students and faculty at the University of Nebraska, Creighton University, and University of Nebraska Omaha who have faced sanctions as severe as expulsion and termination for alleged sexual misconduct.
+Berry Law Title IX attorneys have defended students and faculty at the University of Nebraska, Creighton University, and University of Nebraska Omaha who have faced sanctions as severe as expulsion and termination for alleged sexual misconduct.
 In some instances the Title IX investigator found the allegations to be without merit prior to a formal hearing.
 However, in some cases students and faculty felt they were denied fundamental due process to meaningfully challenge the accusers’ allegations.

 While Title IX reform will provide new protections to students and faculty members, the accused must still walk a tightrope in fighting the allegations.
 Title IX misconduct allegations can turn into more serious criminal charges.
 The danger is that students fighting to stay in school stumble into criminal charges that might not have otherwise been pursued.
 When that happens, the accused faces bigger threats that being kicked out of school.
 Sometimes Title IX sex assault allegations result in criminal rape charges carrying possible felony convictions, mandatory sex offender registration, and prison time.